 Actions against the Police

-Malicious prosecution by the police against a minor for arson whom the police knew did not commit the offence.
+- Malicious prosecution for arson against minor whom the police knew did not commit the offence.

-A woman caused Post Traumatic Stress Disorder by police officers attending her home address to arrest her son.
+- A woman’s Post Traumatic Stress Disorder caused by police officers attending her home to arrest her son.

-R v P – Central Criminal Court – Murder.
+R v P – Central Criminal Court – Murder of a drugs supplier.

-R v E – Central Criminal Court – Murder.
+R v P-R – Central Criminal Court – Murder.

 Liverpool Polytechnic LLB (Hons.)

 King’s College London, Master of European Laws (LLM)